MicrosoftDocs/bot-docs/articles/v4sdk/abs-quickstart.md

 - For information about Azure resources and how they're managed in general, see the [Azure Resource Manager overview](/azure/azure-resource-manager/management/overview).

 > [!NOTE]
-> The Bot Framework Composer and Emulator currently only support multi-tenant bots.
+> The Bot Framework Composer and Bot Framework Emulator currently only support multi-tenant bots.
 > The Bot Framework SDK for C# or JavaScript version 4.15.0 or later is required for user-assigned managed identity and single-tenant bots.

 ### Skill support